-Introduced by Rep. Phil Potvin (R) on May 2, 2013, to earmark a portion of the sales tax collected on gasoline to public transportation subsidies.
+Introduced by Rep. Phil Potvin (R) on May 2, 2013 To earmark a portion of the sales tax collected on gasoline to public transportation subsidies.
 Under current law, the sales tax imposed on gasoline goes mostly to schools and local governments, with essentially none going to transportation projects.
+Official Text and Analysis.

-Passed 34 to 2 in the Senate on November 13, 2014, to earmark an additional sales tax revenue to school funding and revenue sharing.
+Passed 34 to 2 in the Senate on November 13, 2014.
+See Who Voted "Yes" and Who Voted "No".To earmark an additional sales tax revenue to school funding and revenue sharing.
 Along with House Bills 4571 and 4572, which raise the excise tax imposed on airplane fuel and revise the distribution of revenue between various state funds to minimize the impact of the tax changes.
 The bottom line would be higher taxes on airplane fuel and more revenue for state airport maintenance projects.
-Who Voted "Yes" and Who Voted "No"